 If you need to add an index to a single peer, you can do so by creating a separate

 indexes.conf file on the peer.
 However, the data in the new index will remain only on that peer and will not get replicated.
 The main use case for this is to perform some sort of local testing or monitoring, possibly involving an app that you download to only that one peer.
 The peer-specific

-indexes.conf supplements, but does not replace, the common version of the file that all peers get.
+indexes.conf supplements, but does not replace, the common versions of the file that all peers get.

-indexes.conf for a single peer, you can put it in any of the acceptable locations for an indexer, as outlined in "About configuration files" in the Admin Manual.
+indexes.conf for a single peer, you can put it in any of the acceptable locations for an indexer, as discussed in "About configuration files" and "Configuration file directories" in the Admin Manual.
 The one place where you cannot put the file is under

 $SPLUNK_HOME/etc/slave-apps, which is where the configuration bundle resides on the peer.
 If you put it there, it will get overwritten the next time the peer downloads a configuration bundle.

 Important: If you add a local index, leave its